 We have now introduced the abbreviation for the term standard deviation (SD), which is also in the list of Abbreviations, we now consistently use this throughout the revised manuscript e.g., (P. XX, Lines XX-XX):

-For 5-year average pollutant concentrations, we observed the largest overall association for the individual standard deviation increase in EC (11.5%; 95% CrI: -1.0%, 25.6%; 96.3% posterior probability of positive association per 0.42 µg/m3) (Figure 2).
+For 5-year average pollutant concentrations, we observed the largest overall association for the individual SD increase in EC (11.5%; 95% CrI: -1.0%, 25.6%; 96.3% posterior probability of positive association per 0.42 µg/m3) (Figure 2).

 2) Introduction, page 4, line 26: Unclear why this sentence is a contradiction.